jpierre113/TVShowData/README.md

 This application requires:

-Install Pandas: pip3 install pandas
+Pandas: pip3 install pandas

-Install MatPlotLib: pip3 install matplotlib
+MatPlotLib: pip3 install matplotlib

 ## Installation
 - Clone repository to directory of your choice in terminal